saachi-parmar/Capstone-Day1/README.md

 # Capstone-Day1
 Python Basics - Beginner's Level

-# 📘 Capstone Day 1 – Beginner Python Codes
+# 📘 Beginner Python Codes

 This repository contains a collection of beginner-friendly Python programs that cover foundational programming concepts.
 These small scripts demonstrate key programming constructs such as input/output, conditional statements, loops, string and number operations, and more.